Apollo Theater Archive Project

 Gloria Lynne: Vocalist and Composer

-Billy Mitchell: Apollo Theater Tour Director and Apollo Ambassador aka “Mr. Apollo”
+Billy Mitchell: Apollo Theater Tour Director and Ambassador aka “Mr. Apollo”

 Thelma Prince: Jazz Dancer

-Jonelle Procope: Chief Executive Officer and President of the Apollo Theater Foundation
+Jonelle Procope: President and Chief Executive Officer of the Apollo Theater Foundation

 Smokey Robinson: Singer, Songwriter, and Music Executive at Motown Records

 David Rodriguez: Musician and former Executive Director and General Manager of the Apollo Theater

 Bobby Schiffman: Former Manager of the Apollo Theater